Shhemant/custom_chatbot/README.md

 LLM Response: The app sends the found data + your question to the Llama 3 model, which writes a human-readable answer.

-🤝 Contributing
+## 🤝 Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome